 Tip 3 – The Dress

 The same advice for Tip Two applies here too.
-Even I really do appreciate that you will want to have a lovely dress and, although I won’t pretend to always understand why someone would buy something so impractical, I have no problem with that whatsoever.
-However, I get disappointed on behalf of my clients when I have pre-wedding chats with couples who are full of wonderful ideas about photographs next to remote lochsides.
-They describe images of themselves walking side by side across the white sands of Morar; they show me photographs of the bride on a rocky outcrop overlooking the river Etive and want that for themselves.
-And then, on the day, they arrive with a beautiful dress with a 2 metre long train and announce that they can’t do any of those things because it would ruin the hem.
+I really do appreciate that you would like to have a lovely dress and I have no problem with that whatsoever.
+Seeing the beautiful folds of silky fabric blowing gently in the wind as you walk through the Scottish heather is a sight I shall never get tired of photographing.
+Having said that, I do feel slightly sad on behalf of my clients when I have pre-wedding chats with couples who are full of wonderful ideas about photographs next to remote lochsides.
+They describe images of themselves walking side by side across the white sands of Morar; they show me photographs of couples on a rocky outcrop overlooking the river Etive and want that for themselves.
+And then, on the big day, they arrive with a beautiful dress with a 2 metre long train and announce that they can’t do any of those things that they dreamed of doing because it would dirty the hem.

 Basically what I am trying to say is, don’t let your dress ruin your enjoyment of your wedding day.
 I have worked with countless brides who have had the most beautiful dresses that were also practical (in a fancy frock sort of way).
 Some had short trains and some were simply short.
-Pockets are useful too, as is finding a dress that’s loose enough to fit a set of thermals underneath if you plan to be outside.
+Pockets are useful too (anyone have a tissue?), as is finding a dress that’s loose enough to fit a set of thermals underneath if you plan to be outside.
 Don’t laugh – I have had plenty of brides with amazing dresses who were wearing Smartwool leggings underneath.
+If a lovely long flowing gown is more your style then try to accept that it will get a little dirty around the edges and don’t let it put you off making the most of your epic location.
 Your wedding dress might just be the most expensive item of clothing you will ever wear – at least make sure that it fits into your vision for your wedding day.